theolivenbaum/resin/README.md

 ## Fast at indexing and querying
 In many scenarios Resin is already faster than the [market leader](https://lucenenet.apache.org/) when it comes down to querying and indexing speed, making it a [in-many-scenarios-fastest](https://github.com/kreeben/resin/wiki/Lucene-vs-Resin-1.0-RC2) information retrieval system on the .net plaform.

 When Resin is not faster than Lucene, most of the times it's because it hasn't yet been optimized nor has it been micro-optimized for that particular scenario ;).
-If you have a scenario where you feel Resin should do better, this is important to me.
-Let me know.
+Seriously though, if you have a scenario where you feel Resin should do better, this is important to me.
+Please let me know.

 ## Deeply influenced by but not based on a java port
 Five years ago the .net community created the search engine, Lucene 3.0.3, we are still using today.